Corporate Knights Hit Pause on Hate

 Government is bound by its borders, however, hate speech and misinformation is circling the globe through social media every day, inciting more hatred and tearing our communities apart.
 When far-reaching platforms, such as Facebook, have more power and influence than any single government, and a platform doesn’t act to prevent hate, how do we convince it to take responsibility?

 Right now, it appears that governments take a backseat and global corporations with big advertising budgets, step up to make justice happen.
 The new authority of our online communities are mammoth corporations that lead by example.
 When they collectively boycott a platform and withdraw ad dollars, they have the power to penalize bad behaviour and bring justice to our online world.
-We as individuals join in by putting our dollars behind these good corporations to let them know we are all aligned.
+We as individuals join in b

 At Orenda, we saw the call to action against Facebook increase over the last two months, a clear erosion of favourability toward the social media company.
 For the data below, we calculated several metrics, including trust, since May 1st to present day.
 The result charted below is a 50-day moving average over 200–day moving average of Orenda’s ESG & Social Positioning scores for Facebook.
 The graph shows a continual decline throughout the period.